fototo/jfisher-usgs.github.com/_posts/2012-05-30-jekyll-build-on-windows.md

     $ easy_install Pygmants

 Download `pygments_style.css` from [here](http://pygments.org/demo/35195/?style=tango)
-and replace all occurrences of .syntax with .highlight.
+and replace all occurrences of *.syntax* with *.highlight*.
 Save file as `\assets\themes\twitter-2.0\css\syntax.css`.
 Add the following line to the `default.html` file: